fmyhre77/CircuitPython/README.md

 <img src="Media/led.gif.gif" alt="gif" width="400" height="250">

 ### Reflection
 I had difficulties adding my GIF to github, and that was about it.
 The problem was solved by google searching key words in the error message on git bash.
+It is useful to add images without Gitbash as well, by pressing add image in a folder in the repository.
 ## CircuitPython Servo
 ### Description and Code
 The assignment was to get a Servo to rotate 180 degrees using CircuitPython Code.